-The majority of the vegetation occurring in the western sector is to be retained as part of the proposed concept plan for the project, except for a small portion to be removed in the northern sector for vehicle access to parking facilities and some STIF vegetation to be removed to allow for redesigning of the existing water body.
+STIF.
+The majority of the STIF vegetation occurring on original soils in the western sector is to be retained as part of the agreed landscape plan for the project (refer to Figure 1.3), except for a small portion to be removed in the northern sector for vehicle access to parking facilities.
+The agreed landscape plan forms part of the VPA documents agreed to by Council and will be the basis for the public open space landscape design.
+Some STIF vegetation, primarily comprising regenerating STIF on the quarry walls, is to be removed to allow for the construction of the public park and new permanent water body.
 The majority of the vegetation along the southern boundary will be removed as part of the proposed development, except for the western end.
-The total area of STIF to be removed as part of the proposed action is 0.16 ha (1,641 m2) and the total area to be retained is 0.32 ha (3,152 m2).
-Further details on the specific areas of STIF to be removed and retained are provided in Table 1.1 and illustrated in Figure 1.3.
+The total area of STIF to be removed, based on the agreed landscape plan (Figure 1.3), as part of the proposed action and as agreed by Council, is 0.28 ha (2,792 m) and the total area to be retained is 0.20 ha (1,973 m).
+Further details on the specific areas of STIF to be removed and retained are provided in Table 1.1 and illustrated in Figure 1.4.